csobr/damiir/README.md

  # damiir
-A website to find companies were you can work at and do impact driven software development.
+A website to find companies were you can work at and help build impact driven software.